CanadaSOSED/portal/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.14.3.6 =
+*	Fixed a problem with a nonce that was bad named

+= 1.14.3.5 =
+*	Removed some tags when printing log in cron job
+*	Improved error message with Customer Area Addon

+= 1.14.3.4 =
+*	Fixed other problem thanks to @alexgav (https://wordpress.org/support/topic/issue-in-cron-import-tab/)

+= 1.14.3.3 =
+*	Fixed some problems thanks to @alexgav (https://wordpress.org/support/topic/issue-in-cron-import-tab/)

+= 1.14.3.2 =
+*	Added CSS to fix table mobile view

+= 1.14.3.1 =
+*	Problems uploading users from fronted fixed

+= 1.14.3 =
+*	Filter added to fix CSV files upload problems

+= 1.14.2.12 =
+*	Typos fixed thanks to https://wordpress.org/support/topic/typo-in-the-settings-page/

+= 1.14.2.11 =
+*	Problem using "Yes, add new roles and not override existing one" was fixed

+= 1.14.2.10 =
+*	Change period was not working if you did not deactivate first the cron job, now it is solved and you can do it without deactivating cron job

+= 1.14.2.9 =
+*	Role default problem fixed thanks for all the one who notice the bug

+= 1.14.2.8 =
+*	Addon to import groups of Customer Area Managed Area included

+= 1.14.2.7 =
+*	Removed old code parts from SMTP settings that now are not available and could create warnings

+= 1.14.2.6 =
+*	Problem fixed deleting old CSV files

+= 1.14.2.5 =
+*	Problem fixed in cron job

+= 1.14.2.4 =
+*	HTML problems fixed

+= 1.14.2.3 =
+*	Global variable with url of plugin removed

+= 1.14.2.2 =
+*	More nonces included

+= 1.14.2.1 =
+*	Directory traversal attack prevented

+= 1.14.2 =
+*	Authenticated Media Deletion Vulnerability fixed in acui_bulk_delete_attachment
+*	Nonces incorporated in different AJAX and forms to improve security
+*	Media type of media deleted check to avoid problems deleting files
+*	SMTP configuration removed completely, we recommend to use a SMTP plugin if you need it in the future, this part was deprecated some versions ago
+*	plugins_url() now is well called so images, files and other assets will be shown properly in all cases
+*	Data is sanitized always to prevent security and user problems

+= 1.14.1.3 =
+*	XSS problem fixed when displaying data imported

+= 1.14.1.2 =
+*	New Spanish hosting partner included
+*	Link added to new review

+= 1.14.1.1 =
+*	We have changed some empty() check to === '' check, to avoid problems with values like blank spaces (thanks to https://wordpress.org/support/topic/not-importing-fields-with-just-spaces/#post-11597406)

+= 1.14.1 =
+*	Compatibility with Groups plugin (https://es.wordpress.org/plugins/groups/)

+= 1.14.0.9 =
+*	WP-CLI does not manage our previous version
+*	New tab "New features" added

+= 1.14.0.8.1 =
+*	Bug fixed

+= 1.14.0.8 =
+*	**passwordreseturllink** shows reset password url with a link in HTML

+= 1.14.0.7 =
+*	Filter improved to avoid strange characters in emails

+= 1.14.0.6 =
+*	Notice fixed from last change

+= 1.14.0.5 =
+*	Role now is not required when importing

+= 1.14.0.4 =
+*	Fix to save email options bug (that appeared in last version)

+= 1.14.0.3 =
+*	Security fixes to prevent Reflected Cross Site Scripting (XSS) and Cross Site Request Forgery (CSRF), thanks to Application Security for reporting

+= 1.14.0.2 =
+*	get_users used memory improved filtering fields returned, thanks to @shortcutsolutions (https://wordpress.org/support/topic/import-page-no-longer-has-submit-button/#post-11309862)

+= 1.14.0.1 =
+*	Echo removed from class to prevent message on activation

+= 1.14 =
+*	Options management improved
+*	GUI improved
+*	Now you can change the role of users that are not in the CSV file thanks to California Advocates Management Services

+= 1.13.2 =
+*	Attachments in email templates and mail options now can be deleted thanks to Joel Frankwick

+= 1.13.1 =
+*	Email templates loads also the attachment in Mail options when they are selected thanks to Joel Frankwick

+= 1.13 =
+*	Now you can delete users that are not in the CSV file, not only when you are doing an import based on a cron task, but also when you do it from the dashboard or with the shortcode in the frontend thanks to mojosolo.com
+*	Documentation improved
+*	Bug fixed
+*	Tested up to 5.1

+= 1.12.6.2 =
+*	Notices fixed
+*	Some file deleted and some urls fixed

+= 1.12.6.1 =
+*	Plugin is now compatible with plugins that change login url, thanks to @2candela2 (https://wordpress.org/support/topic/make-it-compatible-with-plugins-that-change-login-url/)

+= 1.12.6 =
+*	wpml-config.xml added to improve compatibility with WPML
+*	Warnings fixed

+= 1.12.5.1 =
+*	Fixed some files that were not included in the trunk

+= 1.12.5 =
+*	New addon added thanks to @egraznov in order to make possible to import data from LifterLMS

+= 1.12.4 =
+*	New hooks added to make possible to include new tabs from an addon

+= 1.12.3.1 =
+*	Fatal error fixed in frontend tab

+= 1.12.3 =
+*	Integration with Paid Membership Pro improved thanks to @joneiseman (https://wordpress.org/support/topic/import-paid-membership-pro-fields-not-working/#post-11110984)

+= 1.12.2.3 =
+*	Readme updated

+= 1.12.2.2 =
+*	Readme fixed

+= 1.12.2.1 =
+*	SMTP settings removed, old link was yet placed and caused misunderstandings, thanks to @paulabender for the notice
+*	Tested up to WordPress 5.0.3

+= 1.12.2 =
+*	Extra check to avoid problems with CSV bad formed
+*	Plugin can now manage attachments in email sending and email templates thanks to Immersedtechnologies
+*	Part of the code has been rewritten using classes
+*	We have changed the way of detecting the delimiter (thanks to @chaskinsuk https://wordpress.org/support/topic/detect-delimiter-fails-with-serialized-data/)

+= 1.12.1 =
+*	Filter added to avoid script inside values of each cells to prevent XSS attacks, thanks for reporting Slawek Zytko

+= 1.12 =
+*	Plugin can now manage email templates for managing mails which are sent to users thanks to Immersedtechnologies

+= 1.11.3.17 =
+*	Documentation improved with some notes about roles management thanks to @stephenfourie (https://wordpress.org/support/topic/user-role-always-set-as-administrator/)

+= 1.11.3.16 =
+*	Redeclaration of str_getcsv removed, this is not necessary because of all new PHP versions contains it

+= 1.11.3.15 =
+*	Filters included for auto password generated
+*	Tested up to WordPress 5.0

+= 1.11.3.14 =
+*	Empty email check added thanks to @malcolm-oph (https://wordpress.org/support/topic/blank-email-field-in-csv-data-not-detected/)

+= 1.11.3.13 =
+*	Mail address with data of users can now be overriden thanks to a new filter

+= 1.11.3.12 =
+*	Plugin is now compatible with Vimeo Sync Membership thanks to Justin Snavely

+= 1.11.3.11 =
+*	Now you can use the WordPress loaded schedules in the cron import instead of the three default one thanks to PM2S
+*	Mail cron sending fixed issues

+= 1.11.3.10 =
+*	New hooks added thanks to Joel Frankwick in order to make possible to change default wp_mail() headers

+= 1.11.3.9 =
+*	New hooks added thanks to @malcolm-oph (https://wordpress.org/support/topic/using-filters-to-add-data-columns/)

+= 1.11.3.8.1 =
+*	Fixed bug thanks to @xenator for discovering the bug (https://wordpress.org/support/topic/uncaught-error-while-importing-users/#post-10618130)

+= 1.11.3.8 =
+*	Fixed mail sending in frontend import
+*	Now you can activate users with WP Members in frontend import
+*	Some fixes and warnings added

+= 1.11.3.7 =
+*	Fixes and improvements thanks to @malcolm-oph

+= 1.11.3.6 =
+*	Role import working in cron jobs

+= 1.11.3.5 =
+*	SMTP tab hidden for user which are not using this option

 = 1.11.3.4 =
 *	Bug fixed: thanks to @oldfieldmike for reporting and fixing a bug present when BuddyPress was active (https://wordpress.org/support/topic/bp_xprofile_group/#post-10265833)